ltrgoddard/thesis/temp.markdown

 of ‘A Note on Metal’, with the interpretation of Prynne’s basic terminology likely to inform almost every aspect of subsequent analysis.
 Foremost among the terms used by Prynne is ‘substance’, a concept with a history almost as long as philosophy itself.
-In the present context, its most relevant formulation would appear to be that which derives from Hegel’s reading of Spinoza.
-Hegel famously claimed, in his 1805–06 lectures on the history of philosophy, that ‘thought must begin by placing itself at the standpoint of Spinozism; to be a follower of Spinoza is the essential commencement of all Philosophy.’[^275] What made Spinoza important for Hegel was the former’s repudiation of Cartesian dualism, which resulted in a form of substance monism, substance being identified with a pantheistic God.
-For Spinoza, in Hegel’s reading, ‘[t]he true is simply and solely the one substance, whose attributes are thought and extension or nature: and only this absolute unity is reality, it alone is God.’[^276] This dissolving of the Cartesian subject–object divide makes room for Hegel’s more complex reinterpretation of the subject *as* object, with his well-known emphasis on dialectically achieved self-consciousness.
+In the present context, and given the established contours of Prynne’s philosophical preoccupations, its most relevant formulation would appear to be that which derives from Hegel’s reading of Spinoza.
+Hegel famously claimed, in his 1805–06 lectures on the history of philosophy, that ‘thought must begin by placing itself at the standpoint of Spinozism; to be a follower of Spinoza is the essential commencement of all Philosophy.’[^276] What made Spinoza important for Hegel was the former’s repudiation of Cartesian dualism, which resulted in a form of substance monism, substance being identified with a pantheistic God.
+For Spinoza, in Hegel’s reading, ‘[t]he true is simply and solely the one substance, whose attributes are thought and extension or nature: and only this absolute unity is reality, it alone is God.’[^277] This dissolving of the Cartesian subject–object divide makes room for Hegel’s more complex reinterpretation of the subject *as* object, with his emphasis on dialectically achieved self-consciousness.
 Prynne’s argument in ‘A Note on Metal’, however, seems to differ significantly from the Hegelian perspective.
 Most obtrusive in this respect is his apparent lack of concern for subjective self-consciousness or will; or, to reframe it positively, his persistent concern with the object.
 Throughout ‘A Note on Metal’, the direction of argument extends relentlessly from material conditions to human action.
 When the latter is described, it is invariably as a consequence of the former, which goes on in turn to create further material conditions and further consequences.
 Croesus may have created a bimetallic currency system (¶8), but this was the inevitable result of the availability of the relevant materials, and he certainly didn’t reflect on his role in the ever-increasing abstraction of value (or, if he did, this fact is irrelevant).
-In other words, Prynne—like Hegel’s most famous reader, Marx—is rigorously materialist in his approach.[^277] As Sutherland puts it, ventriloquising Prynne, ‘the subject who engrosses the whole of truth is a disgusting contraption for silencing objects […] and is fundamentally predatory and imperial in its reach’.[^278]
+In other words, Prynne—like Hegel’s most famous reader, Marx—is rigorously materialist in his approach.[^278] As Sutherland puts it, ventriloquising Prynne, ‘the subject who engrosses the whole of truth is a disgusting contraption for silencing objects […] and is fundamentally predatory and imperial in its reach’.[^279]

 Why, then, does Prynne use the philosophically loaded term ‘substance’, when there are plenty of other words—‘matter’, for example—which would